thoughtbot/shoulda-matchers/README.md

   validates_length_of :api_token,
     in: 10..20,
-    message: 'API token must be in between 5 and 30 characters'
+    message: 'API token must be in between 10 and 20 characters'

   validates_length_of :secret_key, in: 15..100,
-    too_short: 'Password must be more than 15 characters',
+    too_short: 'Secret key must be more than 15 characters',
-    too_long: 'Password cannot be more than 100 characters' end
+    too_long: 'Secret key cannot be more than 100 characters' end

 # RSpec